justenanderson-commits/rock-paper-scissor/README.md

 # Bugs
 - Change headerInstructions innerHTML upon loading new page to say choose game.
-- Only allow new players to be pushed to the playerArray if it's empty.
+- Only the new fighters work on the spicy version.
+(Duplicate ID issue?).